 DO NOT drive the vehicle with the fluid level below the 'MIN' mark.

-Brake fluid will damage painted surfaces; soak up any spillage with an absorbant cloth immediately and wash the area with a mixture of car shampoo and water.
+Brake fluid will damage painted surfaces; clean up any spillage immediately and rinse with plenty of water.

 If brake fluid should come into contact with the skin or eyes, rinse immediately with plenty of water.